Jessica sat on a bench looking up at an apple tree. Rodney stood up. “My brain is fried. Jessica, what would you like to see next?”

 Rodney was encouraged by her trust.
 “Sure, what is it?”

 Jessica took a moment to figure out how to say what was on her mind.
 “I have been frustrated for a long time by the way things work in my world.
 This place seems to have all the solutions.”
 She paused for a chuckle, “Which might be why it seems like a dream.”
 She became serious again.
 “In my world I work all night long, every night of the week, just to have a roof over my head and food on my table.
 My boss won’t pay more than they have to, I have no time to look for a better job.
 Then one night a kid comes in to steal money and shot my coworker.
 Now I have not been working for awhile to recover.
 I don’t know how I will pay my bills.
 And on top of that I spent some of that time in the hospital.
-Each hour there costs more than I make in a whole night.
+Each hour there costs more than I make in a whole week.
 I am beginning to wonder if I am making up this world as a coping mechanism.
 Each time I am here, it feels more real than the last time.
 Sometimes I think I am going crazy.”

 Rodney took Jessica’s hands.
 “Do you feel this?
 Is this real?”